BICENTENNIAL TRIBUTE

 H: Speak not of pay! (munches pie) - oh! let us change the theme..

-B: Let us talk of odours, talk of wine, talk of the flowers that round us bloom, tis all a cloud, ’tis all a dream - to love and joy our thoughts confine, nor hope to pierce the sacred gloom
+B: Aye - let us talk of wine, talk of the flowers that round us bloom, 'tis all a cloud, ’tis all a dream - to love and joy our thoughts confine, nor hope to pierce the sacred gloom...

-DK: Gloom? let us talk of Bitters - talk of Gin - talk of the Beef that begs thy coin
+DK: The devil to your gloom, Byron! - let us talk of Bitters - talk of Gin - talk of well-done Beef that begs thy coin...

 K(stamps foot and hoists apron): Beef?!
-Sweet suffering haddock! - to bread and cheese restrict thy din, nor dare hope to touch the dear Sirloin!
+Sweet suffering haddock! - to oysters and pigeons restrict thy din, don't dare hope to touch the dear Sirloin!

-N: My lord - would ye care for a jug of Porter?
+N: My Lord, you've had the last of the Gin - would ye care for a jug of Porter?

 DK: Nancy! - Nancy, this oyster is ogling me with a green eye!